yAOwzers/tp/docs/UserGuide.md

 ## 5. Command Summary

-This section lists all the commands available in timetable and notebook mode respectively.
+This section lists all the commands available in **Zer0Note**!
+There are general commands that can be used anywhere, as well as commands that are specific to the mode you are in!
 > :bulb: You can click on each of the commands to navigate to its section.

 ### General Commands